 Catalogue of Palaearctic Coleoptera

 The idea to prepare a new catalogue of Palaearctic beetles was established by several Czech entomologists in Prague in 1996.
 Ivan Löbl (Geneva, Switzerland) and Aleš Smetana (Ottawa, Canada) took charged of the editorship of the catalogue.
-The printed catalogues were published by Apollo Books, currently owned by Brill who prepares a second and updated edition.
+The printed catalogues were published in eight volumes (2003-2013) by Apollo Books (currently owned by Brill).
+First three volumes, including all water beetle families, were reprinted in a second and updated edition (2015-2017).

 Catalogue of the family Dytiscidae was compiled by Anders N. Nilsson (Mullsjö, Nordmaling, Sweden); since 2013, the catalogue is annually updated by Jiří Hájek (National Museum, Prague, Czech Republic).

 From 2007, the updated version is available online as pdf:

 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019

 Hydrophiloidea catalogue was originally compiled by the late Michael Hansen.
 The updated version was published recently by the team of authors, under the leadership of Martin Fikáček (National Museum, Prague).
 Marek Przewoźny (Adam Mickiewicz University, Poznań) took care about the annual updates from 2016:

 A series established by Apollo Books (currently Brill).
 Updated electronic version is available for two families compiled by Anders N. Nilsson.

 Latissimus – the newsletter of the Balfour-Browne club